ncsys-lab/dReal-clang-tidy/function-analysis/README.md

 ## TODO:

-- Verify that current matchers actually catch (dont catch) all set rounds and ibex calls
+- Verify that current matchers actually catch all set rounds and double math
-- Verify that FirstPass actually iterates through all files in dReal
+- Make sure the clang checks actually catch all ibex aliasing
 - Then, add the logic so that it writes required pre and post conditions for every function
 - Fix this error:
 ```